Jin-Jaw/AdvTechnicalArtist-Challenge/README.md

 We need a portal that can be used by players to travel between different locations/levels inside our app.

-We have provided a scifi themed "gate" mesh where we need to add a portal effect that includes the following:
+We have provided a sci-fi themed "gate" mesh where we need to add a portal effect that includes the following:

 - Clear visual indication that it is a portal
 - Fits the scifi aesthetic